raybellwaves/xskillscore-gpu/README.md

 These for loops are essentially an embaraissingly parallel problem as they can be run independently.
 This is what `xarray.apply_ufunc` does.

-## How to implement

-Ideally things work with zero code changes up the stack:
- - import numpy as np; gives you speed up for `numpy` operations if you have a GPU.
- - You can currently dispatch in `numpy` if you pass a cupy array (`np.absolute(cupy_array_forecasts, cupy_array_observations)`) to `numpy` functions which is a step towards zero-code changes.
- - xarray has